dotgridline/Contract/Contract.md

 ## Payment

-Being a small and, currently, a fledgling business, cash flow is very important to CSS Wizardry.
+Being a small and, currently, a fledgling business, cash flow is very important so I can work with quality in your product.
 As such, it is asked that You meet the payment terms outlined below.

 ### Deposit